 Aldi is donating leftover and surplus food when they close their doors on Christmas Eve, meaning people without will be able to eat over the festive period.

-When Aldi shuts its doors on Christmas Eve, staff are going to get a bit of a break as they are not reopening until 27th December.
-Check out their festive opening hours here.
+When Aldi shuts its doors on Christmas Eve, staff are going to get a bit of a break.

-While this will be a great break for staff, there will be loads of food sitting in the fridges and fresh fruit and veg that may not be fresh enough when the stores open back up.
+While this will be a great break for staff, there would be loads of food sitting in the fridges and fresh fruit and veg that won’t be fresh enough when the stores opened back up.

 Instead of chucking the lot in the bin – and in the true spirit of Christmas – Aldi has a far better idea!

-Aldi is offering the opportunity for leftover and surplus food to be donated to worthy causes.
+Each year, Aldi offers the opportunity for leftover and surplus food to be donated to worthy causes.

 Love food hate waste

-The stores close at 4pm on Christmas Eve and after that time, there is expected to be a lot of surplus food that customers just haven’t bought.
+After Aldi stores close on Christmas Eve, there is expected to be a lot of surplus food that customers just haven’t bought.